Mandy Moore: Awards and honors

 In 2012, Moore was ranked number 96 on VH1's list of "100 Greatest Women in Music" as well as number 63 on their "Sexiest Artists of All Time List".

 She was nominated for a Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film and a Primetime Emmy Award for Outstanding Lead Actress in a Drama Series.
 As a part of the ensemble cast of This Is Us, she received two Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series.

 On March 25, 2019, she received a star on the Hollywood Walk of Fame.

+In June 2024, Moore received the inaugural Lifetime of Culture Award at the Las Culturistas Culture Awards.